 While the exact biological mechanisms of how your gut and brain communicate still require further research, there’s an understanding that supporting your gut bacteria can contribute to a healthy gut-brain axis and better health overall.

 Colostrum is produced by female mammals prior to the production of breast milk.
 It’s a nutrient-dense substance and necessary for newborn mammals to maintain a healthy immune system.
 Although humans receive most of their immunities from the placenta, mother’s colostrum is vital to optimal growth and development, as is breastfeeding for an extended period of time.
 Experience shows that non-breastfed babies, children, and adults of all ages benefit from colostrum supplementation.

-Bovine (cow) colostrum has been shown to help with gut dysbiosis and prevent a leaky gut, which is characterized by abnormal intestinal permeability.
+Bovine (cow) colostrum has been shown to help with gut dysbiosis and minimize the symptoms of leaky gut, which is characterized by intestinal permeability.
 Overall, bovine colostrum may benefit brain health, as well as immune functions and metabolism.
-This results from the 100+ bioactive substances in colostrum, which can be categorized into nutritional factors, immune factors, and growth factors.
+This results from the 90 bioactive substances in colostrum, which can be categorized into nutritional factors, immune factors, and growth factors.

 Probiotics generally refer to the good bacteria the populate the gut.
 Probiotic-rich foods and supplements may help to maintain your gut bacteria, keeping the population of good bacteria at a sufficient level to prevent dysbiosis.

 In lieu of probiotic foods, you might consider taking a probiotic supplement.